JuliaCollections/LogRanges.jl/README.md

  1.0, 3.16228, 10.0, 31.6228, 100.0, 316.228, 1000.0
 ```

 That's it.
-This is a very lightweight dependancy.
+This is a very lightweight dependency.
 ```julia
 julia> @time_imports using LogRanges
       0.5 ms  LogRanges